-It’s surprising I haven’t chosen flax seed as one of my monthly Healthy Challenge foods since I started my blog more than six years ago.
-I mean it’s oozing with valuable nutrients that we have a difficult time getting in our diet, but that truly make a difference to our health.
+It’s surprising that before now, I haven’t chosen flax seed as one of my monthly Healthy Challenge foods since I started my blog more than six years ago.
+It’s oozing with valuable nutrients that we have a difficult time getting in our diet, but that truly make a difference to our health.

 Omega-3 Fatty Acids

-Yes, fish oils are a good option but may not have as great an effect as omega-3 fatty acids found in seafood which is in its whole food form.
-So it’s important to supplement your fish oil supplements with whole food plant sources of omega-3 fatty acids like flax seed (6388mg in 28g/1oz), chia seed (4992mg in 28g/1oz), walnuts (2565mg in 28g/1oz), and edamame (474mg in 28g/1oz).
-Foods closest to Mother nature’s package contain thousands of nutrients that work synergistically together in ways we don’t understand.
+Yes, fish oils are a good option, but may not have as great an effect as omega-3 fatty acids found in seafood, which is in its whole food form.
+So it’s important to supplement your fish oil supplements with whole food plant sources of omega-3 fatty acids, like flax seed (6388mg in 28g/1oz), chia seed (4992mg in 28g/1oz), walnuts (2565mg in 28g/1oz), and edamame (474mg in 28g/1oz).
+Foods closest to Mother nature’s original form contain thousands of nutrients that work synergistically in ways we don’t understand.
 If you get a good mix of these foods regularly, you’ll probably be in good shape.
 But 2 to 3 tsp of ground flaxseed is a sure-fire way to get the ALA omega-3 fatty acids you need each day in a whole food form.

 Using Flax Seeds

 Flax adds a rich, nutty taste to food, but it needs to be ground first.
-The nutrients in ground flaxseeds are more available, and easier to digest than in whole flax seeds.
-Grind seeds in a coffee grinder before eating or using in a recipe.
+The nutrients in ground flaxseeds are more available and easier to digest than in whole flax seeds.
+Grind seeds in a coffee grinder.
 These ground flax seeds are more fragile and should be stored in a sealed, opaque container in your refrigerator.
 Pre-ground flaxseed, packaged by the manufacturer in a gas-flushed, light-protective pouch, will typically last for 6-16 weeks before going bad.
 Whole flaxseeds last 6-12 months when stored at room temperature.
 To maintain freshness longer, store in a plastic container in the refrigerator or freezer.
 If you are grinding your seeds, their maximum nutritional value will store for only 1-2 months.

-Add ground flax seed to your diet anyway you can.
-Try topping on oatmeal, or toast or blending it into morning smoothies.
+Add ground flax seed to your diet anyway you can!
+Try topping on oatmeal or toast, or blending it into morning smoothies.
 It’s easy to add to your favorite granola.
 Sprinkle ground flax on top of salads for a slight crunch.
 You can also make homemade muffins, pancakes, waffles, or bread with flax.
 Mix ground flax into tuna, chicken, or egg salads.
 Add flaxseed to mustard, mayonnaise, or avocado before spreading on sandwiches.
 Mix ground flaxseeds with any whole grain, like brown rice, quinoa or farro, for a sweet yet slightly nutty flavor.
-Flax creates a great breading for chicken or fish too and is easy to add a little to soups, curries, and stews.
+Flax also creates a great breading for chicken or fish, and it’s easy to add a little to soups, curries, and stews.

 Especially good for vegans and those with egg allergies, make a substitute for eggs by mixing flaxseed with water in baked goods or no-cook trail mix snacks.

 Take advantage of the influx of products at the supermarket made with flax seed.
-I love Dave’s Killer Thin-Sliced Good Seed Bread and a few hot cereal blends made with flax seed that are now available.
-Beware, the addition of flaxseed doesn’t automatically make food healthy for you.
+I love Dave’s Killer Thin-Sliced Good Seed Bread and hot cereal blends made with flax seed.
+Beware, the addition of flaxseed doesn’t automatically make store-bought foods healthy for you.
 Other ingredients, such as sugar and sodium, or other additives can outweigh the benefits of the added flaxseed.